MKWorldWide/MatrixOS-Layer0/README.md

 ## 🤝 Contributing

-We welcome contributions to enhance TrafficFlou's capabilities:
+We welcome contributions to enhance MatrixOS Layer 0 integration capabilities:

 1. **Fork the repository**
-2. **Create a feature branch**: `git checkout -b feature/phantom-flair-enhancement`
+2. **Create a feature branch**: `git checkout -b feature/matrixos-layer0-enhancement`
 3. **Make your changes** with comprehensive documentation
-4. **Add tests** for new Phantom Flair features
+4. **Add tests** for new MatrixOS Layer 0 features
 5. **Submit a pull request**

 ### Development Guidelines

 - Follow the existing code structure and documentation standards
-- Add comprehensive inline documentation for Phantom Flair features
+- Add comprehensive inline documentation for MatrixOS Layer 0 features
 - Include performance benchmarks for new capabilities
 - Ensure backward compatibility with existing configurations
+- Implement quantum-level testing for mystical workflow features
+- Add sovereign pattern validation for new behavior patterns

 ## 📄 License